WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

         print("Failed to build R docs!\n", e)
 ```

 So, at this level, it looks almost exactly like Julia.
-Assuming that `convert_docs.R`
+Assuming that the
-isn't too bad ...
+`convert_docs.R` script it is calling in my R client directory isn't too bad ...

 ```R
 # Converts R documentation (.Rd) files to markdown (.md) files for use in